po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ### Review Pull Request

+* Earlier, we created a rule where you have to open a pull request and that pull request must be reviewed before you can merge a branch with `main`.

 ![The pull request displays a message that a review is required](./Images/04-pr-created.png)

+* On the right-hand side you should see a label "Reviewers", we use this for when we want a particular team member to review your pull request.
+The selected reviewer will be notified when the pull request is submitted.

 ![The reviewers section includes a dropdown to search for other users](./Images/05-add-reviewer.png)